accel-brain/accel-brain-code/README.md

 As part of prototyping, this repository publishes a special machine learning library, [Accel-Brain-Base](https://github.com/accel-brain/accel-brain-code/tree/master/Accel-Brain-Base).

+`accel-brain-base` is a basic library of the Deep Learning for rapid development at low cost.
+This library makes it possible to design and implement deep learning, which must be configured as a complex system or a System of Systems, by combining a plurality of functionally differentiated modules such as a Restricted Boltzmann Machine(RBM), Deep Boltzmann Machines(DBMs), a Stacked-Auto-Encoder, an Encoder/Decoder based on Long Short-Term Memory(LSTM), and a Convolutional Auto-Encoder(CAE).

+From the view points of functionally equivalents and structural expansions, this library also prototypes many variants such as energy-based models and Generative models.
+Typical examples are Generative Adversarial Networks(GANs) and Adversarial Auto-Encoders(AAEs).
+In addition, it provides deep reinforcement learning that applies the neural network described above as a function approximator.

 Considering many variable parts, structural unions, and *functional equivalents* in the deep learning paradigm, which are variants derived not only from research but also from the relationship with business domains, from perspective of *commonality/variability analysis* in order to practice object-oriented design, this library provides abstract classes that define the skeleton of the deep Learning algorithm in an operation, deferring some steps in concrete variant algorithms such as the **Deep Boltzmann Machines**, **Stacked Auto-Encoder**, **Encoder/Decoder based on LSTM**, and **Convolutional Auto-Encoder** to client subclasses.
 The abstract classes and the interfaces in this library let subclasses redefine certain steps of the deep Learning algorithm without changing the algorithm's structure.

 These abstract classes can also provide new original models and algorithms such as **Generative Adversarial Networks(GANs)**, **Deep Reinforcement Learning**, or **Neural network language model** by implementing the variable parts of the fluid elements of objects.

+#### Documentation

+Full documentation is available on [https://code.accel-brain.com/Accel-Brain-Base/README.html](https://code.accel-brain.com/Accel-Brain-Base/README.html).
+This document contains information on functionally reusability, functional scalability and functional extensibility.

 ### Problem Solution: [Automatic Summarization Library: pysummarization](https://github.com/chimera0/accel-brain-code/tree/master/Automatic-Summarization)